 THE FULL CREW

-Meet the Makers
+Meet the Artists – 2023

 As his “passion took over”, Tim and his friends bought fireworks and created bigger and better backyard shows.
-In 2012 Tim joined his friends at his first St. Louis Shoot—later renamed Pyromania and today known as Sky Wars—where he was “blown away by the shows.”
-Tim helped at his friend’s 2014 Pyromania show, and Tim produced his first Pro-Am show at the 2015 Pyromania…and won first place!
+In 2012 Tim joined his friends at his first St. Louis Shoot – today known as Sky Wars—where he was “blown away by the shows.”
+Tim helped at his friend’s 2014 show, and Tim produced his first Pro-Am show in 2016…and won first place!

-Tim’s 2020 Show
+Tim’s Favorite Show